ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 3. In case of Exceptions, system triggers relevant error messages
 #### D. Fetch the Location Hierarchy Data based on a Location Code and a Language Code

-Upon receiving a  request to fetch all the Location Hierarchy Data with input parameters (Location Code and Language Code), the system fetches the Location Hierarchy Data based on requested Location code and language code.
+Upon receiving a  request to fetch all the Location Hierarchy Data with input parameters (Location Code and Language Code), the system fetches the Location Hierarchy Data based on requested Location code and language code.The following steps are performed by the system:

 1. Validates if the request contains the following input parameters
    * Location Code - Mandatory
    * Language Code - Mandatory